intel/afxdp-plugins-for-kubernetes/README.md

 # AF_XDP Plugins for Kubernetes

-A Kubernetes device plugin and CNI plugin to provide AF_XDP networking to Kubernetes pods using Intel's Cloud Native Data Plane framework.
+A Kubernetes device plugin and CNI plugin to provide AF_XDP networking to Kubernetes pods.
+The plugins will have multiple modes of operation.
+Currently the only implemented mode is to provide AF_XDP networking to pods using Intel's Cloud Native Data Plane (CNDP) framework.
 ## Prerequisites
 ### Required
 The following prerequisites are required to build and deploy the plugins:

+- **OS**
+	- Tested on Ubuntu 20.04.
 - **Docker**
 	- All recent versions should work.
-Tested on `20.10.5`, `20.10.7`.
+Tested on `20.10.5`, `20.10.7`, `20.10.12`, `20.10.14`.
 	- **Note:** You may need to disable memlock on Docker.
 		Add the following section to `/etc/docker/daemon.json`:
 		```